josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ### Recap:

-* JavaScript lets you actually "program" your page
+* JavaScript is the programming language of the browser

 ### Next: